BuildInternetCA/RAGSystem/README.md

 ## Creating AI RAG Agent using Ollama
-We are usingh embedding model as *mxbai-embed-large* For Answer generation model used is *llama3.2*
+We are using embedding model as *mxbai-embed-large* For Answer generation model used is *llama3.2*